sfu-db/APIConnectors/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-5-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-This README is intended for contributors and developers who want to build your configuration file.
-In this file, it will go over how to make a configuration file with Yelp's API, specifically an API for phone number searches.
+This README is intended for contributors and developers who want to build a configuration file.
+This readme will outline the process to build a configuration file for Yelp's phone number search API.

-Read through the Yelp API documentation and review what the available endpoints are, please visit this [link](https://www.yelp.com/developers/documentation/v3/get_started).
+You can review the Yelp API documentation to determine the available endpoints [here](https://www.yelp.com/developers/documentation/v3/get_started).

 # Inspecting endpoints

 “Endpoints are communication channels.
 When an API interacts with another system, they communicate with each other and allows you to match business data on the information you provide.”

-When you decide on an endpoint, explore the page.
-Under request is the HTTP request method and the specific source.
-Store the information as it will be used to build the config file.
+Once you choose an endpoint, review its documentation.
+Make a note of the HTTP request method (e.g., GET, PUT, etc) and the specific source.

 In the parameter section, select the targets you want as a response for your app.